-You may also be removed from exposure even if your blood lead levels are below these criteria if a medical determination indicates that you temporarily need reduced lead exposure for medical reasons.
-If the physician who is implementing your employer's medical program makes a written opinion recommending your removal or other special protective measures, your employer must implement the physician's recommendation.
+You may also be removed from exposure even if your blood lead level is below $50\,\mu g/dl$ if a final medical determination indicates that you temporarily need reduced lead exposure for medical reasons.
+If the physician who is implementing your employer's medical program makes a final written opinion recommending your removal or other special protective measures, your employer must implement the physician's recommendation.
 If you are removed in this manner, you may only be returned when the doctor indicates that it is safe for you to do so.

 The standard does not give specific instructions dealing with what an employer must do with a removed worker.
-Your job assignment upon removal is a matter for you, your employer and your union (if any) to work out consistent with procedures or agreements for job assignments which may exist in your place of employment.
+Your job assignment upon removal is a matter for you, your employer and your union (if any) to work out consistent with existing procedures for job assignments.
 Each removal must be accomplished in a manner consistent with existing collective bargaining relationships.
 Your employer is given broad discretion to implement temporary removals so long as no attempt is made to override existing agreements.
 Similarly, a removed worker is provided no right to veto an employer's choice which satisfies the standard.

 In most cases, employers will likely transfer removed employees to other jobs with sufficiently low lead exposure.
-Alternatively, a worker's hours may be reduced so that the time-weighted average exposure is reduced, or he or she may be temporarily laid off if no other alternative is feasible.
+Alternatively, a worker's hours may be reduced so that the time weighted average exposure is reduced, or he or she may be temporarily laid off if no other alternative is feasible.

-In all of these situations, MRP benefits must be provided during the period of removal that is, you continue to receive the same earnings, seniority, and other rights and benefits you would have had if you had not been removed.
-Earnings include more than just your base wage; they include overtime, shift differentials, incentives, and other compensation you would have earned if you had not been removed.
+In all of these situations, MRP benefits must be provided during the period of removal; i.e., you continue to receive the same earnings, seniority, and other rights and benefits you would have had if you had not been removed.
+Earnings includes more than just your base wage; it includes overtime, shift differentials, incentives, and other compensation you would have earned if you had not been removed.
 During the period of removal you must also be provided with appropriate follow-up medical surveillance.
 If you were removed because your blood lead level was too high, you must be provided with a monthly blood test.
 If a medical opinion caused your removal, you must be provided medical tests or examinations that the doctor believes to be appropriate.
-If you do not participate in this follow up medical surveillance, you may lose your eligibility for MRP benefits.
+If you do not participate in this follow-up medical surveillance, you may lose your eligibility for MRP benefits.

 When you are medically eligible to return to your former job, your employer must return you to your "former job status."
-This means that you are entitled to the position, wages, benefits, etc., you would have if you had not been removed.
-If you would still be in your old job if no removal had occurred, you are to be returned to this job.
-If you would not be in your old job, the job assignment to which you return must be consistent with the decision which your employer would have been obliged to make had no removal occurred.
+This means that you are entitled to the position, wages, benefits, etc., you would have had if you had not been removed.
+If you would still be in your old job if no removal had occurred that is where you go back.
+If not, you are returned consistent with whatever job assignment discretion your employer would have had if no removal had occurred.
 MRP only seeks to maintain your rights, not expand them or diminish them.

 If you are removed under MRP and you are also eligible for worker compensation or other compensation for lost wages, your employer's MRP benefits obligation is reduced by the amount that you actually receive from these other sources.
-Similarly, if you obtain other employment during the time you are laid off, the benefits you receive under MRP are reduced by the amount you earn in such other employment.
+This is also true if you obtain other employment during the time you are laid off with MRP benefits.